 A: I’m not working here, but my volunteer activities have brought me in contact with a number of large employers so I do have some perspective on work culture in Brazil.
 There are significant differences from the United States in terms of structure and culture.
 From a structural standpoint, labour restrictions, business regulations, and the tax code are all more bureaucratic here, adding a layer (or several layers!) of complexity to doing business.
-Culturally, Brazil is socially very hierarchical and communications tend to be indirect, versus the US’s direct approach.
+Culturally, Brazil is socially very hierarchical and communication tends to be indirect, versus the US’s direct approach.
 Not to mention, from a gender perspective, while women are increasingly common in professional circles, there is still a strong fragmentation of the labour market along gender lines.

 Q: Did a relocation company help you with your move?